mayfrost/guides/COMMUNICATION.md

 * Stop nicely
 `~/.i2p/i2prouter graceful`

-* __NOTE__: In case you get an error, instead of all the above commands, you'll need to use the next:
+* __NOTE__: In case you get an error, instead of all the above commands, you'll be able to start I2P using the next:
 `~/.i2p/runplain.sh`

+You can stop the program from inside the web interface.

 ### EEPSITES
 Configuration to browse I2P eepsites.
 To be used with GNU IceCat.